-See the below opportunities at your local United Way for internships in 2016.
+See the below opportunities at your local United Way for internships.
 Internships at United Way are for Work-Based Learning or Internship Credits through your local education institution.

 Interested students can email Daughtry Hopper at email@example.com with questions or to schedule an interview.